-Myofascial Release at Freedom Within, Specialist Massage and Myofascial Therapy for post injury, chronic conditions and pain management.
+Myofascial Release at Freedom Within, Myofascial Therapy for chronic pain conditions.

-Fascia is a 3D soft tissue matrix which supports, protects, and infuses every other tissue and the organs of the body.
+Fascia is a 3D soft tissue matrix which supports, protects, and infuses all other tissues and the organs of the body.

-If you look at the drawing you will see lots of white tissues.
-That is the fascia.
-There is lots of fascia that you can’t see on that image, as it continues through the muscles.
+If you look at the drawing you will see lots of white tissues; that is the fascia.
+It also continues through the muscles right down to cellular level, so there is lots of fascia, in the drawing, that you can’t see.

-When slow gentle pressure is applied to the body using fascial release techniques, this 3D matrix responds in a natural and intuitive way by releasing and reorganising itself throughout the body.
+Fascia loves slow gentle pressure!
+And when this is applied to the body using fascial release techniques, this 3D matrix responds in a natural and intuitive way by releasing and reorganising itself throughout the body.

 Myofascial Release frees restrictions within the fascial network, relieving pain and tightness and increasing range of motion.

 I am also trained in Sharon Wheeler’s ScarWork techniques and I use specific hands-on Myofascial Release techniques which are light and gentle with the aim to re-integrate scar tissue into the three dimensional fascial web.

 Read more about how I can help you with treatment for scar tissue and adhesions >

 Further reading about the treatment of scar tissue and adhesions